brad82/nocp-formulary/drugs/oralglucose.md

 ## Notes

-- Patient must be able to self-administer drug
+- Patient must be able to self-administer drug.
-- Give patient more complex carbohydrates as glucose is quickly used up
+- Give patient more complex carbohydrates as glucose is quickly used up.
-- Given orally to increase sugar to > 4mmol/l
+- Given orally to increase sugar to > 4mmol/l.
-- Mustbe swallowed to be effective
+- **Must be swallowed to be effective**.